 Now the question remains: How will Judge Patrick R. Wyrick of the District Court, Western District of Oklahoma rule?
 Will he side with compassion, science and humanity, or will Judge Patrick Wyrick instead support fear, bigotry, oppression, and discrimination?
 How will history remember him?
 What will his children and grandchildren think of him, every time they do a Google search of his name?
 What will future politicians think of his credentials when considering him for a higher court, whenever they think of this transgender civil rights case by wedding officiant in OKC Dr. Tinsley Makayla Saramosing of Lifelong Wedding Ceremonies?

 Will Judge Patrick Wyrick be on the right side of history, or will he simply continue to make Oklahoma what everyone else in the world already knows it has far too many of – simpleminded, silly people?
 Only time will tell what actions Judge Patrick Wyrick will eventually take in this case (5:21-cv-01152).
-As for Kevin Stitt, defendants Tim Tipton, Kevin Corbett, Kelly Baker and Keith Reed and their attorneys, Kevin McClure, Kindanne “Kindy” Jones and Natalie Jones, their actions have already put them into the category of “simpleminded idiots.”
+As for Kevin Stitt, defendants Tim Tipton, Kevin Corbett, Kelly Baker, and Keith Reed and their attorneys, Kevin McClure, Kindanne “Kindy” Jones, and Natalie Jones, their actions have already put them into the category of “simpleminded idiots.”

-In the meantime, each wedding officiant in OKC should remember to be especially kind and understanding, when officiating wedding ceremonies in Oklahoma for persons who is transgender.
+In the meantime, each wedding officiant in OKC should remember to be especially kind and understanding, when officiating wedding ceremonies in Oklahoma for persons who are transgender.
 People who are transgender have already suffered enough harm and hardship from idiots, and they truly deserve the support and love of others who have empathy, compassion, and kindness in their hearts. 😊